aerostack2/aerostack2.github.io/_sources/_03_aerial_platforms/_gazebo_simulation/index.rst.txt

 * ``model_type``: name of the sensor inside de simulation (this case ``gps``)
 * ``model_name``: name of the sensor defined in sdf format.

-New models, sensors and worlds are defined in the ``as2_ignition_assets`` package.
-For more information on how to create new assets, go to the `Ignition Fortress tutorial page <https://gazebosim.org/docs/fortress/tutorials>`_.
+New models, sensors and worlds are defined in the ``as2_gazebo_assets`` package.
+For more information on how to create new assets, go to the `Gazebo Fortress tutorial page <https://gazebosim.org/docs/fortress/tutorials>`_.

-.. _aerial_platform_ignition_gazebo_platform_launch:
+.. _aerial_platform_gazebo_platform_launch:

 ---------------
 Platform Launch
 ---------------

-Aerostack2 Ignition Gazebo platform provides a launch file, which parameters are:
+Aerostack2 Gazebo platform provides a launch file, which parameters are:

-.. list-table:: Ignition Gazebo Platform Parameters
+.. list-table:: Gazebo Platform Parameters
    :widths: 50 50 50
    :header-rows: 1